-RELP 475+476 3+3 F+W Pastoral Ministry I,II
+RELP 475 3 F Pastoral Ministry

 The theology, theory, and practice of pastoral ministry.
 Emphasis on understanding the biblical mandate and context for the local church and on learning how to lead effectively and build up the body of believers.
 Enrollment limited to junior and senior theology majors.
-Must be taken in sequence.
 Odd years.